TimyAnimations/timyaddons/README.md

 ## Changelog
+### 0.15.4
+- Added a waypoint manager menu in the inventory
+    - This menu lets you show / hide detected waypoints, add, remove, clear all and share waypoints
+- Added commission waypoints
+    - Currently only showing gemstone locations in the Glacial Tunnels
+- Added waypoint for campfire when you are cold

 ### 0.15.3
 - Reworked the sensitivity features to work on pitch as well
 - Replaced the compass with a target visualizer, align your crosshair with the red target